UnofficialCrusaderPatch/UnofficialCrusaderPatch/README.md

 1. Run the GUI.
 2. In the GUI, select your Stronghold Crusader 1 game folder.
 3. Then, press the button to install the latest patching materials to this game folder.
-4. To get you started, it is recommended to select the UCP2-legacy plugin which configures recommended settings you might be familiar with from UCP 2.
+4. To get you started, it is recommended to select the UCP2-legacy-defaults plugin which configures recommended settings you might be familiar with from UCP 2.
 5. Hit the Apply button to save the configuration to disk.
-6. Launch the game by going to the Launch tab and clicking an icon, by launching the original .exe file, or launch it via Steam.
+6. Launch the game by going to the Launch tab and clicking an icon.
+You can also launch the game outside of the GUI by launching the original .exe file, or launch it via Steam.
 7. Enjoy!

 The patch should work for most crusader versions, but only v1.41 and v1.41.1 (Extreme) are officially supported.
-If you encounter an error using a different version, you can upgrade to 1.41 for free using Firefly’s [Crusader HD Patch](http://www.strongholdcrusaderhd.com/patch.html).
+If you encounter an error using a different version, you can upgrade to 1.41 for free using Firefly’s [Crusader HD Patch](http://www.strongholdcrusaderhd.com/patch.html) or get the game on Steam.

 #### Glossary of important terms
-- GUI: The graphical user interface through which you can customize your configuration.
+- Frontend: GUI aka the graphical user interface through which you can customize your configuration.
-- UCP3: The modding framework
+- Framework: UCP3 aka The modding framework
 - Extensions: Modifications to the game code and content are provided through extensions.
 Modules are for game code modifications and new features, plugins carry content and configurations (maps, AI, gameplay setups).

 ## Issues and Suggestions